Guo-Yunzhe/Adversarial_Learning_Paper/README.md

 ( **Not** to be confused with Generative adversarial network, GAN )

+For detailed information of each paper, check `adversarial_paper.csv`.

 ## The FIRST Paper

 In this paper, the author first noticed the existence of *adversarial examples* in image classification application.